-The General Data Protection Regulations (GDPR) is a new EU legislation that came into effect on 25th May 2018.
+The General Data Protection Regulations (GDPR) is an EU legislation that came into effect on 25th May 2018.

 It very clearly sets out the ways in which the privacy rights of every EU citizen must be protected and the ways in which a person’s ‘Personal Data’ can and can’t be used.
 It places the onus on the person or entity that collects a person’s information (Data Controller) to comply with the legislation and to demonstrate compliance.

 The Data Protection Rules

 Data Protection can be summarised in the following 8 ‘rules’